Read the page Nutrients / Supplements for Vegetarians before this page.

 You may consider following blood tests, and discuss the results with your primary health care provider.
 Keep a record of all the tests.

-Do not panic if your blood test results are not within range.
-We need to prefer natural molecules than foreign (synthetic) molecules for correcting abnormalities.
-Consult with your physician and very well qualified nutritionists before starting overdosing on any nutrient.
+Do not panic if your blood test results are not within the normal range.
+It is often better to focus on natural molecules rather than synthetic ones for correcting abnormalities.
+Consult with your physician and a qualified nutritionist before making any significant changes to your nutrient intake or starting any supplements.

 In winter, eat your brunch/lunch outside.
 During winter you may like to stroll in sunlight when it is warm outside.
 Do it for at least 15 minutes.
 Use shades for your eyes as reflecting sun rays from snow or light coloured surroundings can create problems in medium to long term.
 If strolling or eating in sunlight is not possible in your area, find ways to get benefits of sunlight, like light therapy.